Maynard K. Hine Hall and University Tower: Academic Center and Student Residence

 Southern facade of University Tower, 2023.

 In 2013, the University Hotel was repurposed as an academic center with lecture halls, classrooms, and administrative offices.
 The University Conference Center was renamed Hine Hall after Maynard K. Hine, the first chancellor of IUPUI.
 The University Tower was converted into first-year student housing, a university dining hall, and a dining facility known as Chancellor's.
 The University Tower became home to 600 first-year students for the first time in August 2013 with private bathrooms in every dorm.

 In 2017, Hine Hall was renovated to add new updated classrooms, a ballroom, banquet rooms, and a 370-seat auditorium.
 The goal was to continue offering event opportunities on campus and a more active learning environment.
 In 2019, the IU Trustees approved the redesigned Hine Hall courtyard to create a more inviting green space for students, faculty, staff and visitors.
 The new design included the addition of a new doorway on the north side of the courtyard to provide access, additional trees for shading, and benches created from the reclaimed cedar of the Vermont Street Parking Garage façade.
 In 2022, Callery pear trees, also known as Bradford pear, were removed around Hine Hall in cooperation with the State of Indiana Cooperative Invasives Management and replaced with native trees.

 University Tower Student Government

 Founded in 2012 as the University Tower Council (UTC), the University Tower residence hall has had various iterations of a way for students to advocate for changes they may want to see in their building.
-The former IUPUI and now IU Indianapolis have always prided themselves in having being a chapter of NRHH (National Residence Hall Honorary) as well as the large role student initiatives play on campus.
-Although the UTC was disbanded during the 2019–2020 school year, due to pandemic limitations on housing, the organization was brought back during the 2024–2025 school year under the name "University Tower Activities Council" (UTAC), affectionately called "Hall Council" by residents of the building.
+The former IUPUI and now IU Indianapolis have always prided themselves in having been a chapter of NRHH (National Residence Hall Honorary) as well as the large role student initiatives play on campus.
+Although the UTC was disbanded after the 2021–2022 school year, due to pandemic effects on housing, the organization was brought back during the 2024–2025 school year under the name "University Tower Activities Council" (UTAC), affectionately called "Hall Council" by residents of the building.

+Although records were not exceptionally or centrally kept/made public as to the list of Student Presidents of University Tower, below is a list of all Presidents of University Tower from sources made publicly available: